jschreuder/Middle/index.md

 ### Scaling and Production
 **[Chapter 7: Growing Your Application](chapter7)**
 *Scaling from Simple to Complex*
-Organize larger applications using service container patterns, modules, and team collaboration strategies.
+Organize larger applications into modules with their own directory, service definitions and routes.

 **[Chapter 8: Production and Maintenance](chapter8)**
 *Long-term Success Strategies*